dottjt/plastic/chapters/04-depression.md

 ### Talk about weed usage

 Perhaps weed wasn't entirely necessary for my survival, although my brain certainly didn't know any better.
 As far as it was concerned, drugs were an entirely necessary addition to my existence, perhaps even compromising of existence itself, inflating the insular hope which clouded my lungs and left me in an a glaze of fine China.
 I don't remember when I first started smoking weed, only that it was a tradition which had relegated itself to weekends.
 First you gain sentience.
 Then you inhale.
 Then you disperse, packing the sucker as hard as you can until your lungs collapse and you find yourself chewing on the hard excess of dopamine for weeks on end.
 I safely kept my weed in a glass-jar next to a modified Gatorade bottle, stitched together with cut government piping and a patch of aluminium foil.
+A circular edge along an epaxial line.
 I grind the weed and I put my headphones on.
 It's looks like we're gold again.

 ### Describe study